Flowsqy/CustomEvents/README.md

 # CustomEvents

-A plugin Bukkit which offer an API to register custom events that will be launched at a specific date.
+A Bukkit plugin which offers an API to register custom events that will be launched at a specific date.

 ## Configuration

 To create an event, add a yaml file in the 'event' directory that respect the template bellow.
+You can have as many event as you want.

 ```yaml
 # The date of the week when this event must be fired.
 There is no limit for the number of dates